CDD refresh for existing accountancy clients: What should be checked?

 The refresh record should show why the firm was comfortable with the outcome.

-It should ideally identify the main sources checked, any updates made, unresolved issues, the risk assessment outcome, and follow-up action.
-Where no update is needed, the note should link that conclusion to the checks performed.
+It should ideally show the sources relied on and whether the file needed updating.
+It should also note any unresolved issues, the risk assessment result, and follow-up actions.
+If the periodic review finds no material client change, the note should still link that conclusion to the checks performed.

 A short record is fine, provided it explains the decision clearly enough for someone else to understand later.
 For further reading, see our guide on what accountants should record in a client AML review.